judaicalink/judaicalink-generators/nrwbibdjg/README.md

 ## How does it work

+Script scrapes the data about works from http://www.steinheim-institut.de/ebib-djg-nrw/ using the GND ID of the authors and then enriches the author information via the GND.

 ## Scanning data

 Work-titles and additional information is scraped via BS and then connected to GND-Data from http://d-nb.info/gnd/{gndid}/about/lds